• Skip to primary navigation

 4. To get the veggies to cook evenly, avoid overlapping them.

-5. Turn the vegetables or shake them halfway through.
+5. Turn the vegetables or shake them halfway through the cooking process.

 6. Check, check, check on the food during cooking because air fryers behave differently based on wattage and size.